PRIDE-Archive/opentargets/guidelines/Dataset_Selection.md

 - **(i)** Biological replicates [**3**]: Samples from more than 1 individual are critical for statistical analysis, therefore, biological replicates are important.
 - **(j)** Technical replicates [**3**]: Samples should have technical replicates and is critical for statistical analysis.
 - **(k)** Analytical method:
-   - Label-free [**1**]: Data should come from label-free experiments.
+   - DDA Label-free [**1**]: Data should come from label-free experiments.
-   - TMT/iTRAQ [**2**]: Data should come from TMT or iTRAQ experiments.
+   - DDA Label methods [**2**]: Data should come from TMT/iTRAQ/SILAC experiments.
 These experiments have better quantification than label-free experiments.
    - DIA Label-free [**3**]: Data should come from DIA label-free experiments.
 These experiments have better quantification than DDA label-free experiments.
 - **(l)** Fractionated [**2**]: Fractionated datasets have in general more deep coverage than non-fractionated experiments.
 - (**m**) PTM-enriched [**-3**]: Datasets should not be enriched for post-translational modifications.